DataDog/documentation/content/en/account_management/audit_trail/_index.md

 To see who enabled Audit Trail:
 1. Navigate to [Events Explorer][3].
 2. Enter `Datadog Audit Trail was enabled by` in the search bar.
-You might have to select a wider time range to capture the event.
+You may have to select a wider time range to capture the event.
 3. The most recent event with the title "A user enabled Datadog Audit Trail" shows who last enabled Audit Trail.

 ## Configuration